Employment & Internships

 Community Health Education Intern

-(multiple positions) This internship is designed to be a valuable training experience in the field of community health and nutrition through increasing knowledge and experience in community nutrition education, program coordination, planning, implementation, and evaluation.
+(2 positions available) This internship is designed to be a valuable training experience in the field of community health and nutrition through increasing knowledge and experience in community nutrition education, program coordination, planning, implementation, and evaluation.
 Minimum age 18.

 JOIN THE FOOD SHUTTLE TEAM